ppizarror/pygame-menu/docs/_source/add_widgets.rst

 is linked to a button by defining the `action` parameter with one of the three values:

- - an other :py:class:`Menu`, in this case, it will be displayed when the button is triggered.
+ - an other :py:class:`pygameMenu.Menu`, in this case, it will be displayed when the button is triggered.
  - a python callable object (a function, a method, a class, ...) that will be called with the given arguments.